Achard of Saint Victor: Life

 Presul Abrincensis ex hoc signature ovili.

 Not the least gem in Achard's crown is the memory of his unwavering friendship for Thomas Becket through the years.
 In the chronicles of St. Victor's, Achard is termed "Blessed".

 Works

 One treatise (Latin original and 18th-century French translation) of Achard's is extant in the Bibliothèque Nationale.
 It is a long commentary or sermon on the Temptation of Christ in the wilderness, and in it Achard discusses seven degrees of self-renunciation, which he calls the seven deserts of the soul.
-Hauréau in his Histoire littéraire du Maine, I, quotes several passages.
+Barthélemy Hauréau in his Histoire littéraire du Maine, I, quotes several passages.